hupili/snsapi-website/index.md

    * [What's New?](news/index.html)
    * [SNSAPI Blog](blog/index.html)

-We are looking for killed intern/RA for Decentralized Social Network.
+We are looking for skilled intern/RA for Decentralized Social Network.
 If you have interest, please
 [read further](2013summer/index.html).